 Our Animal Control team offers a range of services to dog owners.
-Come to our Customer Services Centre at 16 Cobham Court, Porirua or phone us on (04) 237 5089 to make a booking.
+Come to our relocated Customer Services Centre at 14 Hartham Place, Porirua, from December 7 onwards, or phone us on (04) 237 5089 to make a booking.

 If a dog is barking and causing a nuisance, you can report it to us 24 hours a day by phoning (04) 237 5089.
 We'll log your call and investigate promptly.

 All dogs bark, it's part of their natural communication, but dogs that bark a lot can be a nuisance.